dgaydukov/cert-spring5/files/spring5.md

 ### Spring MVC

+Safe methods: `GET` (applying it to a resource does not result in a state change of the resource) Idempotent (produce same result no matter how many times called) methods: `GET, PUT, DELETE` (applying them multiple times to a resource results in the same state change of the resource as applying them once, though the response might differ)

 `@RestController` - convenience annotation => `@Controller` + `@ResponseBody` (convert method return type into http response using `HttpMessageConverter` implementations)